 Paris, like New York, San Francisco, London, and other big cities, has become melting pot, a trend reflected by its eateries.
 Pizza and pasta, every imaginable Asian cuisine (including Thai, Vietnamese, Tibetan, and Indonesian), Greek, Middle Eastern, and even American style Tex-Mex are amply represented all around the city.
 Most all of these offer plenty of vegetarian and vegan options.
-Still, I don’t travel all the way to Paris for Tex-Mex—while there I enjoy a more French experience.
-Admittedly, that’s less easy to do in a typical brasserie or bistro, where there are few, if any, vegan options.
-Photo above from Hotels Paris Rive Gauche.
+Still, I don’t travel all the way to Paris for Tex-Mex—while there, I like to enjoy a more French experience.

 Most of the vegetarian restaurants we visited offered a limited number of vegan choices within a vegetarian lineup, so it was refreshing to find that Potager’s vegan offerings outnumbered vegetarian choices (dishes made with cheese).
 Typical of many Parisian menus, the number of dishes offered is not huge, but given the number of vegan dishes, (most of the starters and salads, and seven of the eleven main dishes), we felt that two dinners were needed to do justice to this charming restaurant.

 Vegan appetizers (in French called entrées) include a daily soup (after all, potager translates loosely as “soup maker”), eggplant caviar, and seaweed tartar.
 The mushroom paté is richly flavored and teases the palate without being too filling.
 The soup du jour we sampled was Potage du Celery au Curry (curried celery soup), a simple puree with a complex, warming flavor, well spiced without being spicy.